sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

  - (Optional) PWM signals for speed adjustments

 ## How does a Motor Work?
-Watch this video on how  DC motors work.
+Watch this video on how  DC motors work:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LAtPHANEfQo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-TL;DW: DC motors take advantage of the Lorentz force to produce a torque.
-By manipulating the magnetic field along a permanent magnet, we can continuusly
+TL;DW: DC motors take advantage of the [Lorentz force](https://en.wikipedia.org/wiki/Lorentz_force) to produce a torque.
+By manipulating a magnetic field along a permanent magnet, we can continuously generate a Lorentz force that drives our motor.

+But don't worry if this looks complicated, because it's super simple for us.
+All we have to do is power the positive and negative ends of our m

 ## Motor Setup
 Follow the club instructions on building the actual robot.
 Here's a diagram for how the L298N motor controller should be hooked up to the Arduino: